 An employee who has decided to resign should submit a letter of resignation to his or her supervisor.
 The letter of resignation must include the date of the final work day.
-It is important to note that no annual leave will be approved during the final two weeks of employment.

 For all employee groups, failure to provide sufficient notice may result in the delay or non-payment of leave payouts and forfeiture of reinstatement privileges.